a walking tour by Carol Mendel

 Shelter Island, named for the protection it gives to yachts and small boats against southerly and southeasterly winds, is the home of yacht clubs, sportfishing boats, public moorings, launching ramps, motels, restaurants, yacht-brokers, ship chandlers, public parks, and superb views of the city and San Diego Bay.
 Connected to the mainland by a causeway (and therefore not really an island at all), it is immensely popular with both visitors and residents, and a delightful place to explore on foot.

 Once, for a period lasting at least a million years, it was nothing more than a mud bank, a submerged shoal, lying off Point Loma.
 In 1934, however, the City of San Diego began dredging the bay and dumped some of the surplus material on the shoal.
 Similar additions occurred in the late '30's and in the '40's.
 In 1950 the City added a 2000-foot causeway, along with enough dredgings to raise the former mud bank comfortably above sea level, began landscaping the island with palm trees, and allowed commercial development to begin.

 Distance: Two miles.
 Time: An hour and a half.
-Note: This walk does not bring you back to your starting point, so plan either to walk or to take a taxi back.
+Note: This walk does not bring you back to your starting point, so plan either to walk or to get a ride back.

 MAP of the walking tour